Intermediate20 min readPackaging

 Allen-Bradley Counters Example for Packaging Automation

 Complete working example demonstrating Counters implementation for Packaging Automation using Allen-Bradley Studio 5000 (formerly RSLogix 5000).
-This code has been tested on ControlLogix hardware.
+Follows Allen-Bradley naming conventions.
+Tested on ControlLogix hardware.

 // Allen-Bradley Studio 5000 (formerly RSLogix 5000) - Packaging Automation Control